PROGRAM

 Requirements

 - Each student must take all compulsory courses, plus 4 optional courses by the end of the first year.
-Courses taught by the non-resident faculty are compulsory, and held on an annual or biannual basis.
+Courses taught by the non-resident faculty are compulsory, and held on a biannual basis.
 Students are also encouraged to attend additional courses in the second year (for credit), as long as they can help you strengthening their research skills

 - In every year, students should present at least two times in the reading group and at least two times in the workshop or lunch seminars